 Poor diet, of course, is linked to cancer as well, according to the AICR and the World Cancer Research Fund (WCRF).

 A 2003 study of more than 900,000 men and women by the American Cancer Society indicated that death rates from all cancers were 53 percent higher for the heaviest men and 62 percent higher for the heaviest women in the study, compared to those who were of normal weight.
 Sadly, about half of all Americans don’t realize excess weight is a cancer risk, says the AICR.

 What's the Answer?

-Jordan Rubin of Beyond Organic says, “If you want to support a healthy weight, then stick to a healthy diet which includes plenty of servings of fresh vegetables and fruits as well as whole grains and other good-for-you foods, including those that can support healthy inflammation levels.”
+Dr. Jordan Rubin, author of “The Maker's Diet” and our Certified Health Coach program (from a Biblical Worldview) says, “If you want to support a healthy weight, then stick to a healthy diet which includes plenty of servings of fresh vegetables and fruits as well as whole grains and other good-for-you foods, including those that can support healthy inflammation levels.”

 Jordan adds, “Additionally, be sure to include at least 30 minutes of moderate to vigorous physical activity five days a week or more.”

 It could just help you avoid excess fat’s weighty consequences, so you can say, “Goodbye excess fat” and “Hello, new me!”